-This gorgeous, shockingly easy Strawberry Tart Recipe is filled with ripe strawberries and delicious almond cream that puffs in the oven to peek around the berries and make a lustrous golden brown crust.
+This gorgeous, shockingly easy Puff Pastry Strawberry Tart Recipe is bursting with ripe fresh strawberries and delicious almond cream filling that puffs in the oven to peek around the berries and make a lustrous golden brown crust.

 What is a strawberry tart made of?